rkulla/dotfiles/README.md

 Backup to/fro manually from ~/Dropbox/pf/code/my-bin-dir-scripts/

 ## Vim
-Install MacVim and then install my plugins by cloning vimogen to ~/repos and running
+Install MacVim and then install my plugins by cloning vimogen to ~/repos and running:

      $ vimogen
      1 # install

 ## iterm2